-AASB reference Title and Affected Standard(s) Nature of Change Application date AASB Interpretation 22 Foreign Currency Transactions and Advance Consideration to use on initial recognition of the related asset, expense or income (or part of it) on the derecognition of a non-monetary asset or non-monetary liability relating to advance consideration, the date of the AASB 16 Leases AASB 16 requires lessees to account for all leases under a single onbalance sheet model in a similar way to finance leases under AASB 117 Leases .
+AASB reference Title and Affected Standard(s) Nature of Change Application date AASB Interpretation 22 Foreign Currency Transactions and Advance Consideration The Interpretation clarifies that in determining the spot exchange rate to use on initial recognition of the related asset, expense or income (or part of it) on the derecognition of a non-monetary asset or non- monetary liability relating to advance consideration, the date of the transaction is the date on which an entity initially recognises the non- monetary asset or non-monetary liability arising from the advance consideration.
+If there are multiple payments or receipts in advance, then the entity must determine a date of the transactions for each payment or receipt of advance consideration.
+Annual reporting periods beginning on or after 1 January 2018 AASB 16 Leases AASB 16 requires lessees to account for all leases under a single on- balance sheet model in a similar way to finance leases under AASB 117 Leases.
 The standard includes two recognition exemptions for lessees - leases of 'low-value' assets (e.g. personal computers) and short-term leases (i.e. leases with a lease term of 12 months or less).
-At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e. the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e. the right-of-use asset).
+At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e. the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e. the right-of- use asset).
 Annual reporting periods beginning on or after 1 January 2019 Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
 Lessees will be required to remeasure the lease liability upon the occurrence of certain events (e.g. a change in the lease term, a change in future lease payments resulting from a change in an index or rate used to determine those payments).
 The lessee will generally recognise the amount of the re-measurement of the lease liability as an adjustment to the right-of-use asset.
 Lessor accounting is substantially unchanged from today's accounting under AASB 117.
 Lessors will continue to classify all leases using the same classification principle as in AASB 117 and distinguish between two types of leases: operating and finance leases.